laidbackware/vmware-lab-builder/var-examples/tkg-service-nsxt/README.md

 - A single vCenter will be added.
 - All components will be added to a single nested ESXi host.
 This can be customized by editing the yaml.
 - A single T0 gataway will be deployed and the T0 uplink will share the same network as the management interfaces in vmnic0
-- If you want to have more that 1 nested host, then your tep network should be set to MTU of at least 1600 to allow the hosts to communicate.
+- If you want to have more that 1 nested host, then your tep network should be set to MTU of at least 1600 to allow the nested ESXi hosts to communicate.
 - The tep network is used twice on the nested ESXi hosts because the edge tep port group cannot be on the same VDS that will be used by the host transport nodes.

 ## Instructions